Shimizu-team/ATHENA/README.md

 IDR Prediction: It then feeds these embeddings into the IDR classification model to predict a disorder label (0 or 1) and probability for each residue.

-How to Run: Use the provided IDR_classification.sh script:
+Use the provided IDR_classification.sh script:

 ```
 python ATHENA_IDR_classification.py \